pl247/imm-pva/README.md

 Directions for using Terraform with IMM demo
 --------------------------------------------

+This code works with X-series and Intersight Private Virtual Appliance.

 Create a file called SecretKey.txt file and put your secret key generated from Intersight there (see api_key below).

 Edit variables.tf file and change the following variables/MOIDs to match yours:

+endpoint - this is https://intersight.com if using the SaaS Intersight service or the full URL of your PVA if using the air gapped version.

 organization - Your intersight account will have a default organization.
 One way to find the organization is to go to Gear>Settings>Organizations> and click the default org.
 Get the MOID